PerkLab/PerkLabBootcamp/README.md

 ## Logistics

 - Date:	2022 May 24-26
-- Location: Zoom + SpatialChat.
+- Location: SpatialChat (link is sent after registration).
 - Application: no more applications are accepted for this year's event.
 - Any questions?
 Send an email to [Andras Lasso](mailto:lasso@queensu.ca).